kashmir96/osoappliance/content/directory/appliance-repair-technicians/fenn-refrigeration.md

 categories: ["New Zealand"]
 tags: ["Gisborne"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technician/fenn-refrigeration.webp
+ image: /img/laundryappliance/331.webp
- alt: 'Logo for Fenn Refrigeration the New Zealand from Gisborne'
+ alt: 'NewZealand from fennrefrigeration'
 ---

 # Fenn Refrigeration is an Appliance Repair Technician Company operating in Gisborne, New Zealand.